-This Oaxacan latte is also know as a Mexican mocha.
+This Oaxacan latte is also know as a Mexican mocha or café Oaxaca.
 It’s a hot coffee drink that incorporates Mexican chocolate into the milk for a rich treat.

-When I first moved to Los Angeles, a dear friend of mine introduced me to a Mexican bakery near where I’d be working.
+When I first moved to Los Angeles in 2013, a dear friend of mine introduced me to La Monarca, a Mexican bakery near where I’d be working.
 The first time she took me there, I ordered a drink similar to this recipe, called a Café Oaxaca, and have been making them at home ever since.
 In my first months in LA, I visited the bakery frequently because it was like a home base; a familiar place where I knew I’d find things I like such as café de olla and molletes.
 On days I felt like I was having a hard time adjusting to my new surroundings, I’d go to the bakery with my laptop, order this Mexican mocha and a piece of pan dulce, and I’d start to feel better.

 A caffè mocha (a coffee creation which is similar to a drink called a mochaccino, the cappuccino version) is traditionally defined as espresso, chocolate and hot milk; it’s a chocolate-flavored variant of the standard caffè latte.
 Mexican chocolate gives this coffee drink a special twist, as the chocolate normally used is a chocolate syrup.

-I prefer to use Oaxacan chocolate discs whenever I can get my hands on them, but if you don’t have a source to buy them from, you can use brands such as Ibarra, Abuelita or Taza, all of which are available in my online shop (those affiliate links will take you to my store; I receive a small percentage of each sale) and they’re easily found in many supermarkets and specialty stores in the U.S. as well (Whole Foods usually carries Taza).
+I prefer to use Oaxacan chocolate discs whenever I can get my hands on them, but if you don’t have a source to buy them from, you can use brands such as Ibarra, Nestle Abuelita or Taza Chocolate, all of which are available online.
+Those three brands are also easily found in many Mexican supermarkets and specialty stores in the U.S. as well (Whole Foods usually carries Taza).

 - 2 shots of espresso or 1/3 cup strongly brewed coffee